tomara-x/quartz/README.md

 - `o` or `-12` : rotation
 - `A` or `-13` : array
 - `T` or `-14` : targets
+- positive numbers: used to denote "input number x"
-- `0` usually means audio node (or nothing) (it depends) generally a 0 to 0 connection is gonna do nothing, but when connecting audio node, the black hole is type 0, and the white hole is type (positive number)
+- `0` usually means audio node (or nothing) a `0 -> 0` connection does nothing (except for specific ops), but when connecting audio nodes, the connection is usually `0 -> x` (x is positive)
 ---
 #### order
 every circle has an order (0 or higher). things in order 0 do nothing.